 Angry commuters have now threatened legal action against the owners of the sushi train company.
-Law firm Slater & Gordon is already understood to be working on what lawyers and chefs have described as “the world’s first sushi torte”.
+Law firm Maurice Blackburn is already understood to be working on what lawyers and chefs have described as “the world’s first sushi torte”.

-Victoria’s sushi debacle is causing severe problems for the Bracks government.
-In Labor’s 18 months in office, the rate of sushi mishaps has increased almost tenfold.
-Victoria now has the worst youth sushi-side rate in the country.
+NSW Transport’s sushi debacle is causing severe problems for the Berejiklian government.
+In the Coalition’s seven years in office, the rate of sushi mishaps has increased almost tenfold.
+NSW now has the worst youth sushi-side rate in the country.

-Many Victorians are starting to hanker for the raw style of former Premier Jeff Kennett.
+Many NSW voters are starting to hanker for the raw style of former Premier Bob Carr.
 “He may have been dictatorial,” said one angry diner.
 “But at least he made the sushi trains run on time.”